 In May 2012, Mistubishi unveiled a completely unexpected version of the i-MiEV electric jellybean to challenge the climb up Pikes Peak, the MiEV Evolution.
 In 2013, the company unleashed the Sebastian Blanco

 At the 2014 edition of the Pikes Peak International Hill Climb, Mitsubishi will once again come to play with powerful electric vehicles.
 And by play, we mean take EV racing incredibly seriously.

 The Nissan Leaf models are the easiest to spot, since they dominate the foreground.
 But Tesla Model S EVs and Chevy Volt plug-in hybrids are represented as well.
 Look a little closer and you'll see a Ford Focus Electric and Mistubishi i EVs.
-And is that a Cadillac ELR we see?

 After plateauing earlier this year, US green car sales are settling into a steady pattern of chalking up year-over-year increases in the 30 percent to 50 percent range.
 Last month, Toyota and Ford both sold their hybrids to a broader range of customers.
 Plug-in vehicle sales also received a boost after

 In a booming auto market, where the US is on track to sell upwards of 15 million new cars this year, moving 100,000 over two-and-a-half years sure sounds like the proverbial drop in the bucket.
 But, when all of those 100,000 cars come with a plug, something that hasn't been commonly seen in a hundred years, then it's worth celebrating.
 And that's just what Plug In America is doing.